MythicalFish/mythical.fish/static/content/projects/public-house-of-art.md

 I built this website using Ruby on Rails, and Spree - the biggest, most supported ecommerce framework for Rails.
 Spree is rock-solid, and is totally customizable and extendable, which allowed me to create or modify features & functionality, in order to meet the client's specifications.
 These features included:

-- The ability to add & administer artists, and associate them with their product (artworks).
+- Ability to add & administer artists, and associate them with their product (artwork)
-- Their unique price-tiering system and mount options.
+- Their unique price-tiering system and mount options
-- A customized checkout flow, and a totally custom integration with a small Dutch payment gateway provider.
+- A customized checkout flow, and a totally custom integration with a small Dutch payment gateway provider